david-stewart/PicoToJetExample_Small/readme.md

 # Introduction
+This whole file is located locally on RCAS under /star/u/djs232/AN/PicoToJetsExample_Small

 This directory is meant as a short example to:
     * read PicoDst files from the server
     * make charged jets